diballesteros/blog-posts/how-to-automatically-create-github-issues-with-netlify-forms.md

+---
+title: How to automatically create Github Issues with Netlify Forms
+date: 2021-10-03
+description: How to easily automatically create Github Issues with Netlify forms and an integration with Zapier in less than five minutes!
+categories:
+    - devops
+---

 ## How to automatically create Github Issues with Netlify Forms

 Deploying the web app is typically only one of the first parts of the process.